 This is a wonderful springtime tart and I really hope you’ll give it a try.

 Sweet Shortcrust Pastry

 1 large egg

-- Put all the ingredients into the bowl of a food processor and blitz until the mixture resembles breadcrumbs.
+- Put all the ingredients except the water into the bowl of a food processor and blitz until the mixture comes together in a ball.

 - Preheat the oven to 200°C, 180°C Fan.